telerik/ajax-docs/api/server/Telerik.Web.UI/ContextMenuSettings.md

 Gets or sets a value indicating whether to use the integrated context menu.

-###  Skin `String`
+###  EnableEmbeddedBaseStylesheet `Boolean`

-Gets or sets the skin name for the context menu.
+Gets or sets the value, indicating whether to render the link to the embedded base stylesheet of the control or not.

 #### Remarks
-If this property is not set, the control will render using the skin named "Default".
-            If EnableEmbeddedSkins is set to false, the control will not render skin.
+If EnableEmbeddedBaseStylesheet is set to false you will have to register the needed control base CSS file by hand.

 ###  EnableEmbeddedScripts `Boolean`